Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Myth: Consuming sugary foods and drinks causes diabetes

 Fact: If you develop diabetes, it’s likely that your body is naturally inclined toward it in some way.
 “Type 2 diabetes is hereditary,” Hughes says.
 “So someone is born with the predisposition.
 And somewhere along the way, something causes that gene to wake up and cause diabetes.”
-Getting older and being overweight, for instance, are two factors that raise a predisposed person’s risk of developing diabetes.
+Getting older and being overweight, for instance, raise a predisposed person’s risk for diabetes.

 Myth: All carbohydrates are off-limits if you have diabetes